 Texas Interest Rates Laws: Related Resources

-Get Professional Legal Help with Your Banking and Finance Needs
+Get Professional Legal Help With Your Texas Interest Rate Questions

 When you make a purchase, paricularly large purchases such as homes and automobiles, you typically sign a lot of documents and confronted with an often-confusing array of numbers and rates.
 But if you are asked to pay interest rates that go well beyond the statutory limits, you may have a valid claim.
 Consider speaking with a Texas banking and finance attorney for peace of mind.